3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w05d03/instructor_notes/advanced_and_pseudo_selectors.md

 ## Pscavenger Hunt

 There are lots of CSS advanced and pseudo-selectors, and they're really useful.
-Look up each of the selectors below, and write down what it does.
+Look up each of the selectors below, write down what it does and provide an example.
+Each group will come back and share what they learned.

 For reference, http://www.w3schools.com/cssref/css_selectors.asp